vboyev-MSFT/defender-docs/defender-endpoint/managing-exclusions.md

 ## Manage exclusions for Linux

+You can exclude certain files, folders, processes, and process-opened files from Defender for Endpoint on Linux.

 See [Configure and validate exclusions for Microsoft Defender for Endpoint on Linux](linux-exclusions.md).

 ## Manage exclusions for macOS

+You can exclude certain files, folders, processes, and process-opened files from Defender for Endpoint on Mac scans.

 See [Configure and validate exclusions for Microsoft Defender for Endpoint on macOS](mac-exclusions.md).